paulsinclair51/briteTest/docs/LiteTest_Glossary.md

    when used as an adjective.
 - `concurrent block`: For LiteTest, a set of tests bracketed by `LT_BEGIN_CONCURRENT` and `LT_END_CONCURRENT` macros.
-- `contributor`: Any person or agent that may commit modifications to the LiteTest implementation or updates to its documentation to LiteTesf `main`, The changes and updates for a commit to `main` must conform to the LiteTest contribution guidelines and muxt have approval by a designated approver or agent.
+- `contributor`: Any person or agent that may commit to LiteTesf `main`, The implementation changes and documentation updates for a commit to `main` must conform to the LiteTest contribution guidelines and muxt have approval by a designated approver or agent.
 - `control file`: A previously generated file that can be compared to a newly generated file for differences.
 Differences (other than expected ones like